Prepare for Travel: Is Your ID Ready to Go?

 Travel agents know that one of the most important preparations for future travel is ensuring you have the appropriate travel ID.
 No one wants to arrive at the airport for their long-awaited vacation, only to be denied boarding because of an identification issue!

 Now is the time to make sure your identification documents are ready.
-The COVID-19 pandemic is causing delays in passport processing.
-Standard processing for new and renewal applications is currently reported to be 10-12 weeks, or 4-6 weeks if paying an additional $60 expedite fee.* Even travelers flying to U.S. destinations will need to be ready for the new REAL ID requirements going into effect in May 2023.
+The COVID-19 pandemic caused delays in passport processing.
+Standard processing for new and renewal applications is currently reported to be 10-12 weeks, or 4-6 weeks if paying an additional $60 expedite fee.* Even travelers flying to U.S. destinations will need to be ready for the new REAL ID requirements going into effect in May 2025.

 What should travelers know about getting their IDs ready to travel?
 We’ve highlighted a few key points to share with your clients.